MaskingTechnology/jitar/examples/3-apps/1-contact-list/README.md

 # Jitar | Contact list

-This example contact list application is build with build with React, MongoDB and Jitar (ReMoJi stack).
+This example contact list application is build with React, MongoDB and Jitar (ReMoJi stack).
 It includes frontend and backend components and a database for storing contacts.

 If you want to create a new application with the same setup, you can use the following command.